What Is Hybrid Search?

 Hybrid search doesn’t limit the search process to a single technique.
 Integrating both keyword and semantic search methods provides a comprehensive search experience that is well-suited to meet modern users’ varied and complex needs.
 This ability makes it particularly valuable in environments where accuracy, relevance, and user satisfaction are critical.

-Examples of Hybrid Search
+Examples of Hybrid Vector Search Engines, Databases, & Platforms

-Now that we’ve gone over why you should consider implementing hybrid search, let’s discuss examples of hybrid search across different platforms.
+Now that we’ve gone over why you should consider implementing hybrid search, let’s discuss examples of hybrid search engines across different platforms.
 Each platform has unique features and capabilities that enhance search accuracy and relevance.

 Couchbase

 Couchbase is a NoSQL cloud database platform that allows teams to build powerful search capabilities into applications.
 It supports vector, full-text, geolocation, ranges, and predicate search techniques, all within a single SQL query and index – delivering simplicity and lower latency.
-You can learn more about Couchbase’s hybrid search capabilities here.
+You can learn more about Couchbase’s hybrid vector search capabilities here.

 Elasticsearch

 Elasticsearch is a powerful open-source search engine that supports keyword-based and semantic search functionalities.
 It integrates with various plugins and tools like Kibana for visualization and machine learning to enhance search relevance.
-You can learn more about Elasticsearch’s hybrid search capabilities in this blog post
+You can learn more about Elasticsearch’s hybrid search capabilities in this blog post.

 Algolia